LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 ##### Important dates

-**Abstract submission start:** March 15 2019
+**Abstract submission start:** March 2nd 2020

-**Abstract submission deadline:** April 30 2019
+**Abstract submission deadline:** April 30th 2020

-**Abstract acceptance notification:** June 2019
+**Abstract acceptance notification:** June 2020

-**Abstract final version submission and author registration deadlines:** June 2019
+**Abstract final version submission and author registration deadlines:** June 2020

-**LatinR 2019:** September 25 to 27 2019
+**LatinR 2019:** Octobre 2020

 ##### Submission guidelines

 * The official languages of the conference are Spanish, Portuguese and English.
 Abstracts must be written in the same language of the oral presentation or poster.

-* Submissions must be sent in PDF format without author name or institution through the EasyChair platform following [this link](https://easychair.org/conferences/?conf=latinr2019) from March 15 to April 30.
+* Submissions must be sent in PDF format without author name or institution through the EasyChair platform following [this link](https://easychair.org/conferences/?conf=latinr2019) from March 2nd to April 30th.

+* Submissions must respect the oficla conference format.
+You can use the Word or LaTeX template, or use the [latinr](https://github.com/LatinR/latinr) to ensure a correct submission.

-* Submissions must be prepared in Arial 11, single-spaced letter size.
+* Submissions must be send in PDF format withouth author or affiliation information through the EasyChair platform.

 * For round tables, presentation summaries must be included in the same file.